 On Kowloon the highest peak is KOWLOON PEAK (Fei Ngo Shan), 602 metres (the 18th highest peak in Hong Kong)

-Sunset Peak (Tai Tung Shan) on Lantau Island is Hong Kong's third highest peak
+Lantau Peak at 934-metres is Hong Kong's second highest peak